-So perhaps our motto as carers, should be "Carer first" - it's the same idea as putting your oxygen mask on first, when you're on a plane.
-For the very simply reason, that if you pass out, you can't take care of the people or children you're looking after!
+So perhaps our motto as carers, should be "Carer first" - it's the same idea as putting our oxygen mask on first, when we're on a plane.
+For the very simply reason, that if we pass out, we can't take care of the people or children we're looking after!

-Now we know that many of us are time poor, so we've chosen the simplest of ways to boost your mental health, with some creative ideas to fitting them into your life.
+Now we know that many of us are time poor, so we've chosen the simplest of ways to boost our mental health, with some creative ideas to fitting them into our life.

-Are you ready to get a little creative (if necessary) to make it work for you?
+Are you ready to get a little creative to make it work for you?